HSLiu-Initial/DSA5104_Project/README.md

 | ...           | ...                  |

 # MongoDB Query

+Convert sql data into json file so that we can import data into MongoDB.

+`sql2mongodb.ipynb`

 There are 10 MongoDB query instances inside `MongoDB Queries.txt`, run them in MongoShell to get the query result.\

 Here'e one query example: